 Personal information (including the SIN) is collected and used to administer or enforce the Income Tax Act and related programs and activities including administering tax, benefits, audit, compliance, and collection.
 The information collected may be-disclosed to other federal, provincial, territorial, aboriginal or foreign government institutions to the extent authorized by law.
 Failure to provide this information may result in paying interest or penalties, or in other actions.
 Under the Privacy Act, individuals have a right of protection, access to and correction of their personal information, or to file a complaint with the Privacy Commissioner of Canada regarding the handling of their personal information.
 Refer to Personal Information Bank CRA PPU 120 on Information about Programs and Information Holdings-at canada.ca/cra-information-about-programs.

+Certification

+Signature Date

-Certification I certify that the information given on this form is correct and complete.
-Signature HHAD It is a serious offence to make a false return.
-Date
+It is a serious offence to make a false return.